How to Hide Your Instagram Story from Someone (2026)

 Does hiding your story also hide your Instagram highlights?

-It's complicated.
-Stories you post WHILE someone is on your hide list should be hidden from them, including if those stories later get added to highlights.
-But stories that were posted before you hid someone — and already saved to highlights — may still be visible to them.
-Instagram doesn't seem to retroactively apply the hide setting to existing highlight content in all cases.
-It's an edge case that isn't well-documented by Instagram.
+Partially.
+Stories posted while someone is on your hide list remain hidden in highlights.
+Stories added to highlights before you hid that person may still be visible to them.
+Instagram doesn't retroactively apply the setting to existing highlight content consistently.

 Can you hide Instagram stories from multiple people at once?